deepu105/auth0-assistant0/README.md

 2. **Calendar Management:** By interfacing with your calendar, it can remind you of upcoming meetings, check for scheduling conflicts, and even propose the best time slots for new appointments based on your availability.
 3. **Slack Notifications [coming soon]:** For team communications, the assistant can monitor Slack channels.
 It identifies key messages and creates action items, ensuring you never miss an important update from your colleagues.
 4. **Google Drive Access [coming soon]:** Whether you need immediate access to the latest project document or a file related to a current task, the assistant retrieves pertinent documents from Google Drive on demand.
 It can create document summaries and even create documents based on your instructions.
-5. **User Information Retrieval [coming soon]:** The assistant can retrieve information about the user from their authentication profile, including their name, email, and other relevant details.
+5. **User Information Retrieval:** The assistant can retrieve information about the user from their authentication profile, including their name, email, and other relevant details.

 With tool-calling capabilities, the possibilities are endless.
 In this conceptual scenario, the AI agent embodies a digital personal secretary—one that not only processes information but also proactively collates data from connected services to provide comprehensive task management.
 This level of integration not only enhances efficiency but also ushers in a new era of intelligent automation, where digital assistants serve as reliable, all-in-one solutions that tailor themselves to your personal and professional needs.